Brij98/Autism_Detection_Hons_Proj/README.md

-# Detecting ASD from Eye-tracking data using Ensemble Learning
+# Diagnosing Autism Using Eye-Tracking Data and Ensemble Learning

 ## Description
 This project uses eye-tracking data set collected from https://zenodo.org/record/2647418#.X1YnuXkzZPY to diagnose children around the age of eight using ensemble learning.